6.1 Online Integration and Management in the Elementary Classroom

 Reflection Question: How would you need to adjust your classroom routines for the blended classroom?

-Reflection Question: What are some of the challenges that you have managing technology?
+Reflection Questions: What are some of the challenges you have in managing technology?
 How can routines help?

 Reflection Question: How do you help your students to develop digital citizenship skills?